 - Service VAT-registered businesses

 If the clients you service are mainly VAT-registered then it’s worth becoming one too.
 Your clients won’t see the VAT as an administrative chore as they will be in the habit of claiming back the VAT.

 If your business has a low level of outgoings, you may stand to benefit financially from becoming VAT-registered, and in particular take advantage of the flat rate VAT scheme.

 If you buy goods and services from the EU country to use in your business will be ‘zero-rated’ (meaning no VAT is payable).

 You can earn credibility to customers.
 If you’re not registered for VAT, other companies will know that your turnover is below a certain level and they may choose to make assumptions about your business based on that.

 By registering for VAT, you’ll avoid having to watch out for the threshold and it sets the tone that your business is braced to expand.

 It’s not worth registering if you’re providing goods and services to customer who can’t reclaim the VAT.
 By charging VAT you needlessly increase your prices by 20 percent.

-More information about VAT and when you need to register, you can find on Government's website here.
+More information about VAT, you can find on GOV.UK.